About the Classes

 IEW’s methods easily adapt to a wide range of writing ability.
 I gladly work with students at their level, seeking to challenge them to achieve the most they can without overwhelming them.

-U.S. Writing is designed for high-school students grades 9–12 who are new to IEW or need more practice with IEW’s structure and style methodology.
+U.S. Writing is designed for high-school students in grades 9–12 who are new to IEW or need more practice with IEW’s structure and style methodology.

-Medieval Writing is designed for high-school students grades 10–12 who have successfully completed at least a year of IEW in high school and who will likely attend college.
+Medieval Writing is designed for high-school students in grades 10–12 who have successfully completed at least a year of IEW in high school and who will likely attend college.
 (See prerequisites at the top of this page.)